scaleinv/recipebottle/podman-gateway-proposal.md

 5. **Post-startup SENTRY Reconfiguration:** My latest attempts focused on reassigning SENTRY's IP after startup.
 This led to fascinating podman machine network namespace investigation with tcpdump, but ultimately failed due to ARP cache complications (AIs themselves uncertain that gratuitous ARP cache poisoning would work).
 6. **Future-proofing Investigation:** When ChatGPT suggested deeper focus on CNI customization, I learned podman is transitioning from CNI to netavark.
 I explored other container runtimes for stable future-proof CNI environments, from locally managed containerd to CRI-O. However, I think people who might want to use my open source starting point will want the full 'desktop' feature set absent from CRI-O and other kubernetes-focused alternatives.

 Finally, thank you podman maintainers for an amazing project!
-I'm not averse to attempting an implementation PR, once we scrub this concept for compatibility with your long term visions.
+I'm not averse to attempting an implementation PR myself, once we scrub this concept for consonance with your long term visions.